 Study Abroad Opportunities

-As a Political Science major or minor, you are encouraged to spend at least one semester abroad.
-Through study abroad, you will develop global awareness, experience diverse political systems, and gain deeper appreciation of American politics in comparative perspective.
-Study abroad is an excellent addition to a resumé for those of you seeking careers in domestic and international politics, as well as in law.
+International Relations students are strongly encouraged to spend at least one semester abroad during the course of their undergraduate studies.
+Through study abroad, students develop global awareness, experience diverse cultures, and gain deeper knowledge in their chosen area of concentration.
+Study abroad experience is also an excellent addition to a resumé for those seeking careers in an IR-related field.